ohbm/osr2020/register.md

         iframeContainerId: 'eventbrite-widget-container-108179533898',

         // Optional
-        iframeContainerHeight: 425,  // Widget height in pixels.
+        // iframeContainerHeight: 425,  // Widget height in pixels.
+Defaults to a minimum of 425px if not provided
+        iframeContainerHeight: 650,  // Widget height in pixels.
 Defaults to a minimum of 425px if not provided
         onOrderComplete: exampleCallback  // Method called when an order has successfully completed });
 </script>